-Under existing law, there is no right to appeal an order in proceedings involving a decedent's estate unless specifically so provided.
-Appealable orders are listed in Probate Code Section 1297 [AB 708].
-The proposed law continues this approach but makes the following revisions in the list of appealable orders.
+[AB 708].
+The proposed law continues this approach but makes several revisions in the list of appealable orders.

 The proposed law makes clear that an order granting or revoking letters of administration with the will annexed is appealable and that an order granting or revoking letters of special administration or special administration with general powers is not appealable.
 17